curl/everything-curl/build.md

 There are also friendly people and organizations who put together binary packages of curl and libcurl and make them available for download.
-The different options will be explored below.
+The different options are explored below.

 ## The latest version?